Many have been curious about how to store pulled pork properly. You can freeze pulled pork easily – follow our how-to freeze pulled pork steps below.

 The first step that you should do is to make sure that your pulled pork is well-cooked.
 Freezing pulled pork that is not cooked properly is not a good idea and making sure it is properly done to prevent food contamination and food safety.

 Never freeze the pork when hot.
-Let it cool at room temperature for up to 2 hours in the kitchen or a place out of sunlight then you can put it in the fridge overnight before freezing.
+Let it cool at room temperature for up to 2 hours in the kitchen or a place out of sunlight, then you can put it in the fridge overnight before freezing.
 Do not forget to cover it.
 If you want to freeze it immediately after cooking, it is best to let it cool down as much as possible before freezing.

-3. Wrap Portion into batches
+3. Wrap the Portion into batches

-Once your pork has cooled down, portion it into small portions and wrap them with plastic wrap, cling film, airtight container, or resealable freezer bags.
+Once your pork has cooled down, portion it into small portions and wrap them with plastic wrap, cling film, airtight containers, or resealable freezer bags.
 This is a practical way to do it so that you will not have to take out everything if you want to cook a small portion.
 Also, wrapping them well like this is another way to prevent the risk of freezer burn.

 When packing your pulled pork, make sure that they are packed tightly.
 Make sure that there is no air between them because this could cause freezer burn.
 Squeeze out the airtightly to ensure the air is out of the bag.